Napoli’s efforts not enough as Rangers swept out of Baltimore

 Hamels struggled putting hitters away, either quickly or at all, and that led to his downfall.

-“That’s unacceptable on my part, just to not get the job done with the team actually does give you a lead and gives you a significant lead,” Hamels said.
+“That’s unacceptable on my part, just to not get the job done when the team actually does give you a lead and gives you a significant lead,” Hamels said.

 He was lifted for Jeremy Jeffress, who allowed a squibber down the first-base line that turned into an RBI double for Jones and a 6-5 lead.
 Baltimore added two more in the inning and a Chris Davis homer in the seventh.